gibsonpp/GR-sslcm-data/README.md

     18).

-- **Non-tag data missing:** There are some population/seasons for which the data for non-PIT-tagged (NPT) fish either were not collected or have not yet been found.
+- **Non-tag data missing:** There are some population/seasons for which the data for non-PIT-tagged (NPT) fish are not available.
 For the following population/season groups, length statistics are reported for `[fish_subset]=PIT` but not for `[fish_subset]=all` because we do not have adequate data for NPT fish.

   - summer - LOS MY99 and MY00.
 Non-tag data are missing and PIT length distributions show truncation effects due (presumably) to undersize